ErikLarssonDev/mmdetection3d/docker/rundocker.md

 # To run with point time feature
 You need to change the global variable "USE_POINT_TIME_FEATURE" to true in the dataset class, and change the in channels of the voxel encoder on your main config file to the total number of point features.

+mmdet3d/datasets/restructured_zod_dataset.py
+You need to change the global variable "USE_POINT_TIME_FEATURE" to true in the dataset class

+configs/pointpillars/dynamic_voxelization_zod.py
+Change the in channels of the voxel encoder on your main config file to the total number of point features.

+configs/_base_/datasets/zod_restruct.py
+Do we need to change this as well?